romkatv/gitstatus/README.md

 echo 'source ~/gitstatus/gitstatus.prompt.sh' >> ~/.bashrc
 ```

 This will give you a basic yet functional prompt with git status in it.
+It's over 10x faster than
+any alternative that can give you comparable prompt.

 ![Bash Prompt with GitStatus](https://raw.githubusercontent.com/romkatv/gitstatus/master/docs/bash-prompt.png)

-In order to customize prompt, set `PS1` at the end of `~/.bashrc` after sourcing
+In order to customize your prompt, set `PS1` at the end of `~/.bashrc` after sourcing
 `gitstatus.prompt.sh`.
 Insert `${GITSTATUS_PROMPT}` where you want git status to go.
 For example:

 ```bash